mesosphere-backup/dcos-cassandra-service/docs/connecting-clients.md

 ---
 post_title: Connecting Clients
-menu_order: 70
+menu_order: 60
+feature_maturity: preview
+enterprise: 'yes'
 ---

-The only supported client for the DSOC Cassandra Service is the Datastax Java CQL Driver.
+The only supported client for the DS/OS Cassandra Service is the Datastax Java CQL Driver.
 Note that this means that Thrift RPC-based clients are not supported for use with this service and any legacy applications that use this communication mechanism are run at the user's risk.

 # Connection Info Using the CLI